 - 1 cup shredded Italian cheese $1.49

-- While the onion and garlic are sauteing, thinly slice the rest of the vegetables.
+- While the onion and garlic are sautéing, thinly slice the remaining vegetables.
+Make sure the potatoes are very thin so that they soften quickly while in the oven.

-- Spray the inside of an 8×8 square or round baking dish with non-stick spray.
-Spread the softened onion and garlic in the bottom of the dish.
-Place the thinly sliced vegetables in the baking dish vertically, in an alternating pattern.
-Sprinkle generously with salt, pepper, and thyme.
+- Coat the inside of an 8x8" casserole dish with non-stick spray.
+Spread the sautéed onion and garlic in the bottom of the dish.
+Arrange the other sliced vegetables, stacked vertically like dominos, in an alternating pattern.
+Season the top of the vegetables generaously with salt, pepper, and dried thyme.

-- Cover the dish with foil and bake for 30 minutes.
-Remove the foil, top with cheese and bake for another 15-20 minutes or until the cheese is golden brown.
+- Cover the dish with foil and bake in the preheated oven for 30 minutes.
+Remove the foil and top with the shredded cheese.
+Bake for an additional 15-20 minutes, or until the cheese is golden brown.

 Step By Step Photos